Rasel1435/Fetch-Unread-Email-and-Reply/README.md

 ### 🛡️ Why it matters:

-Using SSL in your email application:
+Using SSL in our email application:

 * Protects **login credentials**
 * Encrypts email content
 * Prevents man-in-the-middle attacks

 ---

-Let me know if you'd like me to combine this with the IMAP/SMTP explanation you liked earlier!